'We must end this uncivil war,' Biden says, taking over a U.S. in crisis | Politics

 Biden's running mate, Kamala Harris, the daughter of immigrants from Jamaica and India, became the first Black person, first woman and first Asian American to serve as vice president after she was sworn in by U.S. Supreme Court Justice Sonia Sotomayor, the court's first Latina member.
 The president spoke forcefully about the Jan.
 6 Capitol siege when Trump backers breached the building, sending lawmakers fleeing for safety and leaving five dead, including a police officer.
 But Biden never mentioned his predecessor by name.

 The violence prompted the Democratic-controlled U.S. House of Representatives to impeach Trump last week for an unprecedented second time, accusing him of incitement after he exhorted his backers to march on the building to press false claims of election fraud.
-"Here we stand, just days after a riotous mob thought they could use violence to silence the will of the people, to stop the work on our democracy, to drive us from this sacred ground," Biden said.
-"It did not happen; it will never happen.
-Not today, not tomorrow, not ever."

-The norm-defying Trump flouted one last convention on his way out of the White House when he refused to meet with Biden or attend his successor's inauguration, breaking with a political tradition seen as affirming the peaceful transfer of power.
-Trump, who never conceded the Nov.
-3 election, did not mention Biden by name in his final remarks as president on Wednesday morning, when he touted his administration's record.
-He then boarded Air Force One for the last time and flew to his Mar-a-Lago retreat in Florida.

-After a bitter campaign marked by Trump's baseless allegations of election fraud, Biden's speech struck a conciliatory tone rarely heard from Trump.
-He asked Americans who did not vote for him to give him a chance.
-"I pledge this to you: I will be a president for all Americans," he said.
-"And I promise you I will fight as hard for those who did not support me as for those who did."
+'SACRED GROUND'

-Although his remarks were directed primarily at domestic problems, Biden also delivered a message to the rest of the world.
-He promised to repair alliances frayed by Trump and act as a strong partner for peace, progress and security.
-He made no specific mention of high-stakes disputes with North Korea, Iran and China.
-World leaders issued congratulatory statements, with several U.S. allies expressing relief at Biden's inauguration after Trump's unpredictable tenure which was focused on an "America First" agenda.
+World leaders issued congratulatory statements, with several U.S. allies expressing relief at Biden's inauguration after Trump's unpredictable tenure that was focused on an "America First" agenda.
+BACK TO WHITE HOUSE

 He faces calamities that would challenge even the most experienced politician.
 The pandemic reached a pair of grim milestones on Trump's final full day in office on Tuesday, reaching 400,000 U.S. deaths and 24 million infections - the highest of any country.
 Millions of Americans are out of work because of pandemic-related shutdowns and restrictions.